-'Ensuring the development, in line with the principles of sustainable human settlements, of a disaster-resistant environment for residents of cities, towns and villages to live, work and invest'.
+"Ensuring the development, in line with the principles of sustainable human settlements, of a disaster-resistant environment for residents of cities, towns and villages to live, work and invest".

-- 11. The changing nature of conflict and natural disasters is leading to re-visioning of traditional approaches to relief assistance.
-Natural and human-caused emergencies are increasing in regularity, and perhaps more importantly, their impacts on populations and human settlements are rising alarmingly.
-This, coupled with cycles of dependency and shortage of resources, all point to the need to develop innovative approaches and re-examine traditional policies on relief assistance. - 12.
+- 11. The changing nature of conflict and natural disasters is leading to a re-examination of traditional approaches to relief assistance.
+Natural and human-caused emergencies are increasing in regularity and, perhaps more importantly, their impacts on populations and human settlements are rising alarmingly.
+This, coupled with cycles of dependency and shortage of resources, all point to the need to develop innovative approaches and to re-consider traditional policies on relief assistance. - 12.
 The international community is performing an ever-widening range of relief and rehabilitation activities.
-This exacerbates the fundamental challenges of the crisis management and recovery processes; how to bridge the gaps that have repeatedly emerged between emergency relief and sustainable development efforts, and how to provide national and local government, civil society and business organizations with practical strategies to mitigate and recover from crises, and also to prevent lapsing back into crisis.
+This exacerbates the fundamental challenges of crisis management and recovery processes: how to bridge gaps that have repeatedly emerged between emergency relief and sustainable development efforts; and how to provide national and local governments, civil society and business organizations with practical strategies to mitigate and recover from crises and to avoid lapsing back into crisis.
 It is equally critical to build the capacity of national and international aid agencies to deliver rapid response services that integrate a longer term developmental strategy.
 Based on these changing dynamics in international assistance, it is clear that a new approach is required.
 Through analysis of these needs, the concept of sustainable relief has emerged.